Steve Rogers (baseball)

-Stephen Douglas Rogers (born October 26, 1949) is a former starting pitcher in Major League Baseball who played his entire career for the Montreal Expos.
-He batted and threw right-handed.
+Stephen Douglas Rogers (born October 26, 1949) is an American former professional baseball starting pitcher.
+He played in Major League Baseball (MLB) for the Montreal Expos from 1973 to 1985.
+Rogers led MLB in earned run average in 1982 and was a five-time MLB All-Star.
+Rogers is also notable for being the only player with at least a ten-year career to spend his entire career with the Expos.

 Early life

-Rogers was born in Jefferson City, Missouri and raised in Springfield to Doug and Connie Rogers, the former being a dentist.
+Rogers was born in Jefferson City, Missouri, and raised in Springfield to Doug and Connie Rogers, the former being a dentist.
 He pitched for his high school team in junior year and senior year, pitching them to the state championship tournament semifinals in the latter year.
 Rogers was scouted by Tom Greenwade of the New York Yankees, who drafted him in the 67th round of the 1967 draft.
 However, Rogers' father told the scout that his son was not ready, which led to Greenwade recommending Rogers to Gene Shell, coach of the University of Tulsa.
 During Rogers' sophomore year, the team made it to the College World Series title game, losing 10–1 to Arizona State.
 Rogers was named to the all-tournament team at the 1971 College World Series.
-While at the University of Tulsa he was a member of the Kappa Sigma fraternity.
+While at the University of Tulsa he was a member of Kappa Sigma fraternity.
 Rogers graduated with a degree in petroleum engineering.